 AVG v Avira

-I’ll perform a series of tests to see how successfully AVG and Avira stop viruses, malware, and other dangers that are commonly encountered both on and offline.
+I’ll perform a series of tests to see how successfully AVG and Avira stop viruses, malware, and other dangers commonly encountered on and offline.
 My testing will look at two sorts of malware detection that I’d expect from a decent antivirus: real-world protection and on-demand scans to check files or folders on the PC for any hidden malware.

 I’ll also consider how much the software slows down my computer, as well as the additional security features, customer support, and cost.